chloe-js/rock-paper-scissors-lizard-spock/README2.md

     CSS JIGSAW Validator

     JAVASCRIPT - JSHINT VALIDATOR
+    Metrics
+There are 12 functions in this file.

+Function with the largest signature take 1 arguments, while the median is 0.

+Largest function has 25 statements in it, while the median is 3.5.

+The most complex function has a cyclomatic complexity value of 13 while the median is 1.
 // no errors //
 ** need to be at least 11 FUNCTIONS in the FILE!!!
 ** function with largest signature takes at least 2 arguments (where median is 0)